Dayan Lake

 Dayan Lake (Даян нуур) is a lake in Sagsai District, Bayan-Ölgii Province, Mongolia.
 It is recognized by BirdLife International as an Important Bird Area since 2009.
 It is located in the Altai Tavan Bogd National Park.

 Dayan Lake remains frozen from October to June.
-In the area, there are wolves (Canis lupus), red foxes (Vulpes vulpes) and Pallas's cat (Felis manul).
+In the area, there are Mongolian wolves (Canis lupus chanco), red foxes (Vulpes vulpes) and Pallas's cats (Otocolobus manul).
 From the lake area, there is a view of the Altai Mountains; potentially the place may turn out to be interesting from the point of view of ecotourism.

 Due to the six species of birds breeding in the surrounding areas, the lake, along with Khar Lake south-east of Dayan lake and coastal areas, was considered a bird sanctuary.
 Six species nest around the lakes that BirdLife has identified as key.
 One, the saker falcon (Falco cherrug), is in danger of extinction, and the white-throated bush chat (Saxicola insignis) is in danger.
 The other three are considered to be of least concerns; they include: northern lapwing (Vanellus vanellus), lesser kestrel (Falco naumanni) and bar-headed goose (Anser indicus).